johnwcowan/subsetg-book/intro-020-glossary.md

 *arithmetic type*: A binary fixed (integer), decimal fixed, binary float, or decimal float numeric type.
 The decimal types use base-10 digits rather than base-2 bits to represent the values.
-Picture data is also of an arithmetic type.
+Picture data is also an arithmetic type.

 *based variable*: A storage class for a variable that isn't statically or automatically allocated.
 Its storage can be